-All multi-peril crop insurance, including CAT policies, are available from private insurance agents.
-A list of crop insurance agents is available at all USDA service centers and on the RMA website at: www3.rma.usda.gov/apps/agents/.
+All multi-peril crop insurance, including CAT policies, are available from private crop insurance agents.
+A list of crop insurance agents is available at all USDA service centers and on RMA's website at: www.rma.usda.gov/tools/agent.html.